Alberta Aids to Daily Living (AADL) authorizers are health-care professionals who are trained and approved to authorize AADL benefits.

 - meet the entrance criteria of the specific AADL benefit they wish to authorize, when applicable, and possess the specialized training required to authorize specific AADL benefits as noted in the benefit sections of the AADL program manual

-- complete the Online Course and attend the AADL authorizer training session
+- complete Module 1 online and attend the AADL authorizer training session

 Authorization of benefits